 2c.
-Content of Core Pure (Y420) - mandatory paper
+Content of Core Pure (Y410) - mandatory paper

 2c.
-Content of C Core Pure (Y420) - mandatory paper In this mandatory paper some pure topics from A Level mathematics are studied in greater depth, while some new topics are introduced.
+Content of Co ore Pure (Y410) - mandatory paper In this mandatory paper some pure topics from AS Level Mathematics are studied in greater depth, while some new topics are introduced.
 Algebraic work with series is extended.
 The powerful technique of proof by induction is used in various contexts.
-Complex numbers are Description In this mandatory paper some pure topics from A Level mathematics are studied in greater depth, while some new topics are introduced.
+Complex numbers are Description In this mandatory paper some pure topics from AS Level Mathematics are studied in greater depth, while some new topics are introduced.
 Algebraic work with series is extended.
 The powerful technique of proof by induction is used in various contexts.
-Complex numbers are introduced and lead to solutions of problems in algebra, geometry and trigonometry.
+Complex numbers are introduced, including their geometrical representation.
 Matrices are used to solve systems of equations and to explore transformations.
-Vector methods are applied to problems involving lines and planes.
-Calculus techniques are extended, including the use of hyperbolic functions and polar coordinates, and culminate in the solution of differential equations.
-Assumed knowledge Learners are expected to know the content of A Level Mathematics.
-The unshaded sections, labelled (a), can be co-taught with AS Further Mathematics.
-Assessment Length of paper Number of marks Sections One examination paper 2 hour 40 minutes 144 Section A will have between 30 and 40 marks and will comprise more straightforward questions.
-Section B will have between 104 and 114 marks and will comprise a mixture of more and less straightforward questions.
-Percentage of qualification This mandatory paper counts for 50% of the qualification OCR A Level Further Mathematics B (MEI) (H645).
+Scalar products of vectors are applied to problems involving planes.
+Assumed knowledge Learners are expected to know the content of AS Level Mathematics.
+Assessment One examination paper Length of paper 1 hour 15 minutes Number of marks 60 Percentage of qualification This mandatory paper counts for 33 / 3 % of the qualification OCR AS Level Further Mathematics B (MEI) (H635).
 Use of calculator and other technology See Section 2b for details about the use of calculators.
-Overarching themes The Overarching Themes (see Section 2b) apply.
-Some questions may be set in a real world context and require some modelling.
-Relationship with other papers The unshaded sections, labelled (a), comprise the same content as the Core Pure paper (Y410) in the qualification OCR AS Further Mathematics B (MEI) (H635).
-Other notes The content is the same as the detailed content in the DfE document Further mathematics: AS and A level content: April 2016, with the addition of Pv7 and Pv8 Vector products.
-This allows the use of vector products in solving problems involving lines and planes.
+Overarching Themes The Overarching Themes (see Section 2b) apply.
+Some questions may be set in a real-world context and require some modelling.
+Relationship with other papers The content is the same as one third of the Core Pure (Y420) content in the qualification OCR A Level Further Mathematics B (MEI) (H645).
+Other notes